E3SM-Project/polaris/docs/users_guide/ocean/test_groups/baroclinic_channel.md

 [Ilicak et al. (2012)](https://doi.org/10.1016/j.ocemod.2011.10.003).

 The test group includes 5 test cases.
-All test cases have 2 steps, `initial_state`, which defines the mesh and initial conditions for the model, and `forward` (given another name in many test cases to distinguish multiple forward runs), which performs time integration of the model.
+All test cases have 2 steps, `init`, which defines the mesh and initial conditions for the model, and `forward` (given another name in many test cases to distinguish multiple forward runs), which performs time integration of the model.